Many Employers Are Using Tools To Monitor Their Staff's Web-browsing Patterns, Keystrokes, Social Media Posts - Slashdot

 oh! wait!
 I already did!
 I am doomed!

-This kind of monitoring is for salary fraud only (Score:3)
+This kind of monitoring is for salary fraud only (Score:5, Insightful)

 The way the scam works is that whenever the Automated System says you weren't lined up correctly for your 10-minute mugshot, or your hands weren't on the keyboard for a large enough percent of the time, or something along those lines, the company docks your pay for that period.
 (Possibly also the one afterward.)
 Obviously the company doesn't reject the work done during that time, oh no -- that's for free.